deisejpg/nextflow_training_series/README.md

 This repo has files I am going through while following the nextflow's learning series at:
 https://training.nextflow.io/hello_nextflow

-It is not supposed to replicate the running env so I didn't add some necessary folders.
-It is just to have the files somewhere for quick reference.
+It is not supposed to replicate the running env so I didn't add all the necessary folders.
+I just wanted to have the some key files here for quick reference.